NewcastleRSE/republican-translation-networks/pages/updates.md

 **A First Attempt at a Map**

-To get an overview over the English republican works which were available in Europe in languages that were commonly read in Germany, I am putting together a database on which this map is based.
+To get an overview over the English republican works which were available in Europe in languages that were commonly read in Germany, I am putting together a database to create a map.
 Once I have gathered a more representative amount of data, I hope to publish a fully interactive map here which will also show change over time.

 What I have gathered so far is of course both flawed and incomplete, because I can only record what has survived, and because I am relying on public libraries which I can easily get access to.
 But it is a start, even though it would take a much bigger project to be even close to comprehensive.